hammzj/cypress-load-balancer/README.md

                                The Cypress configuration file is implied to exist at the base of the directory unless set by "process.env.CYPRESS_CONFIG_FILE"
                                                            [array] [default: []]
+  -G, --glob                   Specify one or more glob pattern to match test
+                               file names.
+                               Can be used with "--files".
+Overrides finding Cypress specs by configuration file.
+                                                           [array] [default: []]
       --format, --fm           Transforms the output of the runner jobs into various formats.